Software-Engineering-Red/MAUI-APP/Documentation/doxygen.md

 The generation can be executed by first of all making sure doxygen is [installed](https://www.doxygen.nl/download.html).
 After that you have to open the Doxywizzard, select the Doxyfile from
 ```\Documentation\doxygen_config\Doxyfile```, navigate to the Run Tab in the Wizzard and finally pressing **run doxygen**.
-The Documentation will then be generated in the reference-folder and can be commited and pushed according to the workflow.
+The Documentation will then be generated in the ```\Documentation\reference```-folder and can be commited and pushed according to the workflow.

 ### Specifications